Phlapphla Chai

 Phlapphla Chai (พลับพลาไชย, /th/) is the name of a road in Bangkok's Pom Prap and Wat Thep Sirin sub-districts, Pom Prap Sattru Phai District, and also the five-way intersection of the road with Luang and Maitri Chit Roads.
-It is also the name of the surrounding area in the northern tip of Bangkok's Chinatown.
+It is also the name of the surrounding area in the northernmost of Bangkok's Chinatown.

 The route

 Phlapphla Chai Road branches off from the west side of Charoen Krung Road at Plaeng Nam Intersection, extending north and intersecting Luang and Maitri Chit Roads at Phlapphla Chai Intersection, continuing north until it reaches Bamrung Mueang Road in the Suan Mali quarter, with a total length of about 1.1 km (0.68 mi).

 BMTA's bus line 2-9 (53) (inner city loop) is the only line running on this road (only in the section between Phlapphla Chai Intersection and the end of the road).

 Along the road are Li Ti Meow Shrine, Wat Khanikaphon, Poh Teck Tung Foundation, Phlapphla Chai Police Stations 1 and 2, Tai Hong Kong Shrine, and Wat Thepsirin.